- Start: February 22, 2022 2:00 pm

-You asked for more procurement training, and we answered!
-Learn how to purchase goods and services under the revised Uniform Grants Guidance and avoid costly procurement mistakes by attending this intensive online training with an updated, focused curriculum for 2021.
+Our “Procurement Boot Camp” is one of our most popular courses!
+Learn how to purchase goods and services under the revised Uniform Grants Guidance and avoid costly procurement mistakes by attending this convenient online training with an updated curriculum for 2022.

-Learn about the Uniform Guidance’s procurement standards in detail.
-The “Procurement Boot Camp” will explain required policies, methods of procurement, contract terms, and more.
-The course will also cover the OMB’s recent updates to the procurement requirements in the Uniform Guidance.
-During this exclusive course, you will learn about the following topics:
+Learn about the Uniform Guidance’s procurement standards in detail during the 2022 edition of the “Procurement Boot Camp.”
+The two-part training will explain required policies, methods of procurement, contract terms, and more.
+The course will also cover the updated procurement requirements in the OMB’s Uniform Guidance.
+During this exclusive training, you will learn about the following topics:

 - Basic procurement requirements under the Uniform Grants Guidance

-- Standards of conduct for individuals involved in procurement
+- Standards of conduct for persons with purchasing responsibilities

 - Requirements for providing opportunities to disadvantaged businesses

-- Approved methods of procurement under the Uniform Guidance and when to use each
+- Approved procurement methods under the Uniform Guidance and when to use each

 - Acceptable and unacceptable types of contracts

 - Required and optional terms and conditions for procurement contracts

 - Avoiding common purchasing problems under the Uniform Guidance

 - Practical tips for better procurement transactions involving grant funds

 You will explore these key requirements of the Uniform Guidance for purchasing goods and services with Federal grant funds over the course of the two-part training.
 In addition, the end of each session will feature a live question-and-answer period.
 Attendees will be able to get answers to their pressing procurement questions.